 It needs a well-thought-out strategy considering different cultures, time zones, and business practices.
 These are some of the practices for global onboarding, but ultimately, onboarding has to be tailored to each specific team and employee.

-With all the chaotic information out there, this can seem daunting to anyone.
 Return to the “walk a mile in their shoes” trick when in doubt.
 What kind of information would you have wanted to know if you were the employee being onboarded?
 What sort of a welcome event would you have preferred?
 Making a solid onboarding plan is possible by being transparent about your work needs.

 The more comfortable and sensitive the onboarding process, the more chances a company has of making a great impression on an employee and retaining them for a long time.